Feature Selection in Nonlinear SVMs via Local Search and Submodular Optimization: An alternating optimization algorithm for polynomial kernels

 \subsection{An algorithm based on the submodular reformulation}

-Depending on how the problem in the $\beta$ variables \eqref{model:DFS-SVM-beta} is solved , we can have different versions of the same decomposition framework.
-In this paper we show the decomposition algorithm that yielded the best performances in our computational experiments, which is the one where the problem in the $\beta$ variables is solved through its submodular reformulation with the Lazy Greedy algorithm by \cite{minoux2005accelerated}.
+Depending on how the problem in the $\beta$ variables \eqref{model:DFS-SVM-beta} is solved, we can have different versions of the same decomposition framework.
+In this paper we show the decomposition algorithm that yielded the best performances in our computational experiments, which is the one where the problem in the $\beta$ variables is solved through its submodular reformulation with the \texttt{Lazy Greedy} algorithm by \cite{minoux2005accelerated}.
 We invite the interested reader to consult \cite{mythesis2024}, where we show all the details and the experiments on the other decomposition algorithms solving the problem in the $\beta$ variables by either linearization procedures or by a MIP model for submodular function optimization.

+\fnote{We first present the basic scheme, the \emph{Alternating Convex-Submodular Optimization} (\AObase).
+Starting from an initial feature subset $\beta^{\text{in}}$, it alternates between the two subproblems: for a fixed $\beta$ it solves the convex $\alpha$-subproblem~\eqref{prob: dual svm} with a standard SVM solver, and for the fixed $\alpha$ it solves the $\beta$-subproblem~\eqref{model:DFS-SVM-beta} through its submodular reformulation using the \texttt{Lazy Greedy} algorithm of \cite{minoux2005accelerated}; the procedure terminates at the first iteration that does not improve the objective value.
+The scheme is summarized in Algorithm~\ref{alg:ACSO}.}

-The proposed algorithm can be regarded as an alternating optimization scheme, where the continuous variables $\alpha$ and the binary variables $\beta$ are updated in turn.
-Unlike a standard alternating procedure, two enhancements are introduced.
-First, a \emph{multisolution} strategy is adopted: for each fixed $\alpha$, multiple candidate $\beta$ solutions are generated and stored in a pool (\texttt{\#SolPool}); each candidate is then used to recompute $\alpha$, and the best pair is retained.
+\fnote{Although simple, \AObase{} often gets trapped in poor-quality local optima.
+To overcome this limitation, we introduce an enhanced version, the \emph{Improved Alternating Convex-Submodular Optimization} (\AOsub), obtained from \AObase{} by adding two mechanisms.} First, a \emph{multisolution} strategy is adopted: for each fixed $\alpha$, multiple candidate $\beta$ solutions are generated and stored in a pool (\texttt{\#SolPool}); each candidate is then used to recompute $\alpha$, and the best pair is retained.
+As in the local search, these \texttt{\#SolPool} re-computations of $\alpha$ are mutually independent (each fixes a candidate $\beta$ and solves the corresponding convex SVM) and can therefore be carried out in parallel.
 Second, to prevent revisiting previously explored $\beta$ solutions, a tabu list is maintained and updated at each iteration.
 These mechanisms allow the algorithm to explore a broader region of the search space and improve the quality of the final solution compared to naive alternation.